Never Stop Reading!

 Sisters of Mokama is a book by Jyoti Thottam about six Kentucky nuns who built a hospital in India in 1947.
 The nuns were from the Sisters of Charity of Nazareth.
 They traveled to Mokama, India at the end of World War II.
 The book describes the end of World War II and India’s independence movement.
 It also shows the first 20 years of post-Partition India through the eyes of American and Indian women.

+Love, Medicine and Miracles: Surgeon Bernie S. Siegel gives an inspirational, first-hand account of how patients can participate in their own recovery.
 Unconditional love is the most powerful stimulant of the immune system.
 The truth is: love heals.
 Miracles happen to exceptional patients every day—patients who have the courage to love, those who have the courage to work with their doctors to participate in and influence their own recovery.

 Psychology of Human Behavior: Curiosity about the human mind is something Professor David W. Martin believes is present in just about everyone – even if we don’t always realize it.
 Psychology is about human behavior: what we do and why we do it.
 The Psychology of Human Behavior has easy-to-follow 36 chapters introducing introduces topics as varied as major types of mental disorders; the different kinds of physical, behavioral, and “talking” therapies available to treat them.

 Dopamine Nation: Finding Balance in the Age of Indulgence: In Dopamine Nation, Dr. Anna Lembke, psychiatrist and author, explores the exciting new scientific discoveries that explain why the relentless pursuit of pleasure leads to pain and what to do about it.
 We are living in a time of unprecedented access to high-reward, high-dopamine stimuli: drugs, food, news, gambling, shopping, gaming, texting, sexting, Facebooking, Instagramming, YouTubing, tweeting.
 The smartphone is the modern-day hypodermic needle, delivering digital dopamine 24/7 for a wired generation.
-Dopamine Nation shows that the secret to finding balance between pleasure and pain is combining the science of desire with the wisdom of recovery.

 NeuroTribes: The Legacy of Autism and the Future of Neurodiversity-by Steve Silberman.

-Going back to the earliest days of autism research and chronicling the brave and lonely journey of autistic people and their families through the decades, Silberman provides long-sought solutions to the autism puzzle.
+Silberman provides long-sought solutions to the autism puzzle.
 Along the way, he reveals the untold story of Hans Asperger, the father of Asperger’s syndrome, whose “little professors” were targeted by the darkest social-engineering experiment in human history; exposes the covert campaign by child psychiatrist Leo Kanner to suppress knowledge of the autism spectrum for fifty years; and casts light on the growing movement of “neurodiversity” activists.

 Together: By Vivek Murthy.
 In Together, the former Surgeon General will address the importance of community and connection and offer viable and actionable solutions to this overlooked epidemic.
 Author states that loneliness is the underpinning to the current crisis in mental wellness and is responsible for the upsurge in suicide, the opioid epidemic, the overuse of psych meds, the over-diagnosing and pathologizing of emotional and psychological struggle.
 The good news is that social connection is innate and a cure for loneliness.